WJKR

-WJKR (103.9 FM) is a commercial radio station licensed to Worthington, Ohio, carrying a country format known as "Country 103.9".
-Owned by the North American Broadcasting Company, Inc., WJKR serves the Columbus metro area.
-WJKR's studios and transmitter are both located in Columbus.
-In addition to a standard analog transmission, WJKR broadcasts over two HD Radio subchannels, and is available online.
+WJKR (103.9 FM) is a commercial radio station licensed to Worthington, Ohio, and serving the Columbus metro area.
+It carries a classic country radio format known as "103.9 The Maverick".
+Owned by the North American Broadcasting Company, Inc., its studios and offices are on Dublin Road in Columbus.

+WJKR is a Class A station.
+It has an effective radiated power (ERP) of 6,000 watts.
+The transmitter is off Fisher Road near Interstate 270 in Columbus.
+WJKR broadcasts using HD Radio technology.
+Its HD2 subchannel plays soft adult contemporary music and feeds FM translator W231EG at 94.1 MHz.
+The HD3 subchannel simulcasts the sports format on co-owned WMNI 920 AM.

 History

+WBBY-FM (1969-1990)

 Prior to this station's establishment, the 103.9 MHz frequency in the Columbus market was occupied by WBBY-FM, licensed to Westerville, Ohio.
-WBBY fell silent on December 31, 1990, after it was found that the majority owner/station manager withheld details to the FCC about his level of involvement in a Marietta, Ohio car dealership.
-WBBY-FM held a jazz format throughout most of its existence, a format eventually picked up by WZJZ and WSWZ.
+It went on the air on May 5, 1969.
+WBBY was ordered to go silent on December 31, 1990.
+It was found that the majority owner/station manager withheld details to the Federal Communications Commission (FCC) about his level of involvement in a Marietta, Ohio car dealership.

+WBBY-FM held a jazz format throughout most of its existence.
+That format was eventually picked up by WZJZ and WSWZ.

-Classic rock (1998-2004)
+Classic rock (1998–2004)

-Signing on in 1998 and also initially licensed to Westerville, this station broadcast classic rock music as WEGE "Eagle 103.9."
+The current station signed on the air on September 4, 1998.
+It was also initially licensed to Westerville.
+At first, it broadcast classic rock music as "Eagle 103.9."
+It used the call sign WEGE.